fmarmol/openapigen/README.md

 In this case the `Required()` can be omitted, if the parameter is optional

-## Body
+## Request Body
-For almost anything with is not a `GET` request you need to specify the body of your request.
+For almost anything which is not a `GET` request you need to specify the body of your request.

 For now the formats supported are:
 - JSON with the method `JsonBody`